 This is a good time to remember your niche.
 It’s tempting to try and please every type of customer, but maybe your business would be better off maintaining a narrower vision.

 A good sales and marketing plan will follow.
 How will you let your customers know your business exists?
-It might be as simple as using contacts in an industry you’re already familiar with.
-Or you might need to advertise using several different methods.
+It might be as simple as using contacts in an industry you are already familiar with.
+Or, you might need to advertise using several different methods.

 Finally, offer customers a way to give feedback.
-I’m constantly amazed at how many businesses don’t listen to their customers.
+I’m constantly amazed at how many businesses do not listen to their customers.

 Business strategy can only take you so far.
-Now it’s time to focus on execution.
+Now it is time to focus on execution.

 Think about the present and the future when thinking about your operations.
-Some small restaurant owners will want to expand to a larger location, but others won’t.
+Some small restaurant owners will want to expand to a larger location, but others w ill not.
 A cheap deep fryer might work for now, but a new one will eventually be needed.
 The time to plan for these contingencies is now, not when a major decision is causing you stress.

 Remember to plan for having to eventually replace equipment and potentially put some money aside to develop new products.
 A restaurant can easily add a new dish to the menu.
 It’s much harder for a paint producer to come out with a new product.

 A new business will first need to assess the roles it wants to fill.
-A cleaning company will obviously need folks to do the job itself, but also support staff to handle incoming calls, schedule the workers, and get feedback from customers.
-Perhaps it’s prudent to start with a part-time office manager and expand that role into a full-time position once the company gets busier.
+A cleaning company will obviously need folks to do the job itself, but also support staff to handle incoming calls, schedule the workers and get feedback from customers.
+Perhaps it is prudent to start with a part-time office manager and expand that role into a full-time position once the company gets busier.

 You’ll need to think about how employees are treated next.
 Will your sales staff be paid a salary or work on commission?
 How many hours per week do you expect everyone to work?
 How will vacation policy work?
 Some businesses use informal feedback, while others will use something more formal.
 These are all factors you must consider.

-Staff who aren’t growing could get bored and leave.
+Staff who are not growing could get bored and leave.
 Will you invest in training them?
 How will that happen?

 Lastly, figure out contingency plans in case one of your key employees suddenly quits.
-You could be the best boss in the world and it’ll still happen.
+You could be the best boss in the world and it will still happen.
 It’s best to think about this before the stress of the situation hits you.

-It’s now time to set some goals for your business and the steps you’ll take to get there.
+It’s now time to set some goals for your business and the steps you will take to get there.
 Let’s use a carpenter who wants to start his own handyman business as an example.